linsong/sedona-mqtt/README.md

 #### What is communityMQTT kit ?
 The communityMQTT kit is a [MQTT](http://mqtt.org/) client kit in [Sedona Framework](https://linsong.github.io/sedona/ "Sedona Framework"), it can transfer data between sedona and MQTT broker, so that it is easy to integrate sedona powered device with other system.

-This kit is developed as part of the community version of Sedona Framework(a trademark of Tridium).
+This kit is developed as part of the [community version of Sedona Framework](https://linsong.github.io/sedona/).
+Sedona Framework is a trademark of Tridium.

 Note: this kit is a native kit, that means you will need to compile its native codes into svm, you can find more details [here](https://linsong.github.io/sedona/doc/nativeMethods.html).